 Recommended level is 1-3; SPEED OFF turns the feature off and level 7 is the maximum setting.

 TRACK/FOLDER MODE: Available only on MP3 discs in CD mode.

-within the selected folder.
+In track mode, press ◀ SEEK, SEEK ► to scroll through all tracks on the disc.